 Belstone 5-2 Chipperfield Corinthians

 Herts Senior County League

-THE MEDBURN GROUND is one of the more basic grounds I have been to, but it's still pretty decent for step 7 and with the addition of better floodlights would be as good as or better than some of the step 6 grounds I have been too.
-There is just one stand and that has 12 seats in although there is cover for a lot more people standing.
-The clubhouse is pretty smart and does a basic range of drinks along with snacks like chocolate bars.
+THE MEDBURN GROUND is pretty decent for step 7 and with the addition of better floodlights would be as good as or better than some of the step 6 grounds I have been to.
+There is just one stand and that has 12 seats although there is cover for a lot more people standing.
+The clubhouse is pretty smart and does a basic range of drinks and snacks like chocolate bars.
 It's quite pricey, but considering it was free entry with a couple of old programmes free too due to them not issuing today, I didn't mind paying £4 for a bottle of Bulmers.
 If you want more choice you can turn right out of the ground and go to a pub a few minutes walk away but I have no idea what it's like as I didn't go.